xNaCly/fleck/doc/Usage.md

 Options:
         --help                          prints the help page, exists
-        --debug                         enables debug logs
+        --watch                         watches for changes in the specified page, recompiles the file on change --debug                         enables debug logs
         --version                       prints version and build information, exists --no-prefix                     hide the informational comments generated in the output html